-- Provide information about the meeting, handouts and other communication material are accessible.
+Provide information about the meeting, handouts and other communication material are accessible.

-- Use gender, disability and culturally sensitive languageand communication free of stereotypes.
+Use gender, disability and culturally sensitive languageand communication free of stereotypes.

-- Pay attention to individuals with a pattern of speaking less and invite them to offer their thoughts.
+Pay attention to individuals with a pattern of speaking less and invite them to offer their thoughts.

-- Give participants the opportunity to ask the speaker to stop or slow down.
+Give participants the opportunity to ask the speaker to stop or slow down.
 Use color cards, whereby participants raise a red card when they didn’t understand, yellow when they wish the speaker to slow down and green to show they understand the content.

 To ensure participation of persons with disabilities:

-- Some deaf people or people who are hard of hearing will require the presence of a sign language interpreter to participate to the meeting, or a family member that can interpret.
-To find an interpreter, consult deaf people or local organisations of persons with disabilities (DPOs) to find contacts.
+Participants who are deaf or hard of hearing require the presence of a sign language interpreter or speech to text interpreter to participate in the meeting.
+To find an interpreter, consult with participants and reach out to local organisations of persons with disabilities (OPDs).

-- People with intellectual disabilities and psychosocial disabilities might need facilitators or family members that interprets technical and complex terms into simpler language.
+Persons with intellectual disabilities and psychosocial disabilities might need facilitators or family members that interprets technical and complex terms into simpler language.